-Luristan bronze comes from the province of Lorestan, a region of modern day western Iran.
+Luristan bronze comes from the province of Lorestan, a region of the Near East.
 In the ancient world it was settled by a number of peoples, such as the Medes, the Kassites, and eventually the Persians.
 In 2017, archaeological evidence for Achaemenid contact with the area came to light for the first time.

 These objects and artworks are typically dated to about 1000 – 650 BC.
 Many small bronze objects have been found in the area – these items range from ornaments, to weapons, and even vessels.
 Luristan bronze goods have been found primarily in a funerary context.
 They are almost entirely unique to the region, and no evidence of objects like these have been sourced anywhere else in Iran or the Middle East, but interestingly, two pieces that are almost universally believed to be Luristan have been found on the Greek islands of Samos and Crete.